-Hot tip: Facebook recently changed its algorithm to prioritize posts in your news feed from friends and family over posts from other pages you like.
-To ensure you’re seeing all the Concordia-related news and updates from the accounts you follow, visit their respective Facebook pages, click the "Like" button at the top and change the setting from "Default" to "See First."
+Facebook tip: To ensure you’re seeing all the Concordia-related news and updates from the accounts you follow, visit their respective Facebook pages, click the "Like" button and under "Following", change the setting from "Default" to "See First."

 16. IT security incidents

 Although we hope it never happens, IT security incidents are a fact of everyday life.
 In the event that your laptop is stolen or lost, or your personal information is compromised on campus, you can contact the security department by completing an incident report on the MyConcordia portal.
 In the unfortunate case of an incident, you will also have to file a report with your insurer and the SPVM (Montreal police).

 Still having trouble getting connected?
 IITS can help